Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	17. Stress/Boredom rating:  5/5 (Screaming)
 	18. Me-points:  0/3
 	19. Kind of person most protected:  "Liars" who were not actually lying
-	20. Special categories:  Empathy Maximizer, Hedonological, Nightmare
+	20. Special categories:  Empathy Maximizer, Hedonological, Nightmare, Furry
 	21. Conversion potential:  Commonwealth<->Panarchy; Empire<->Panarchy (limited); Commonwealth<->Empire (limited)
 32. Mental Unity
 	1. Authorial protest:  This should be 'Sapience Axioms', a technology with the same mechanical effect as Mental Unity.
 The proper description of Sapience Axioms is something like this: "There are commonalities that arise in all forms of sapient cognition.
 When society has begun to catalog and understand these, sense can often be made of even the strangest communications."